 We can arrange the incorporation of your own Gibraltar company or a company in a jurisdiction suitable for your domicile, residence and tax status.

-Using a corporate structure to own and operate a vessel provides privacy to the ultimate owner, because otherwise, their name will appear on vessel documentation.
+Using a corporate structure to own and operate a vessel provides a degree privacy to the ultimate owner, because otherwise, their name will appear on vessel documentation.
 It also limits liability in the event of a claim.
 Claims may arise from third-party agreements (for example maintenance, repairs etc), employment of crew members, or when negotiating the purchase or construction of the vessel.

 Sale of the vessel by transferring the shares of the company may facilitate an easier, speedier and more cost-effective transfer of the vessel.
 A corporate structure may also assist in overcoming costly inheritance issues.